MiciWeb/react_marketing-agency-website/README.md

 [![forthebadge](https://forthebadge.com/images/badges/uses-css.svg)](http://forthebadge.com)**In Js**

 # Goal of the project
-The main goal of the project is to build the website of an marketing agency entirely in react.
+The main goal of the project is to build the website of an marketing agency entirely in react and responsively designed.

 ## How i build this project
 * I first learned to use the [styled components](https://styled-components.com/) library which allows to write Css in Js, I liked a lot this library because It's make the code more readable by giving us freedom to build customs and reusables components with CSS.